Your Notifications are Empty.

 What are Deductibles?

-It refers to a fixed sum of money that the policyholder must pay towards their medical treatment before the insurer starts contributing towards it.
+Deductibles are a fixed sum of money that the policyholder must pay towards their medical treatment before the insurer starts contributing towards it.
 There might be a yearly limit on the amount of deductible the insured has to pay.
-In some cases, the limit might be based on the treatment. * Thus, let’s assume your health insurance policy has a deductible clause of Rs.
-6000.
-Your medical bill came to Rs.
-35,000.
-Now, you must pay the deductible amount of Rs.
-6000 before the insurance company pays the balance Rs.
-29,000.
+In some cases, the limit might be based on the treatment.*

-Understanding how co-pay, deductible, and coinsurance work can help policyholders make informed decisions about their health insurance plans and manage expenses effectively.
+Understanding how copay, deductible, and coinsurance work can help policyholders make informed decisions about their health insurance plans and manage expenses effectively.
+The table below compares copay, coinsurance, and deductible:

 Feature